"""Event filter expression parser."""

 except IndexError:

-logger.debug('Returned state to {0:s}'.format(self._state))
+logger.debug(f"Returned state to {self._state:s}")

 return self._state

-def _PushBack(self, string='', **unused_kwargs):
+def _PushBack(self, string="", **unused_kwargs):

 """Pushes the string from processed buffer back onto the buffer.